AKASHAorg/akasha-docs/docs/data-fetching-and-mutations/hooks/apollo-hooks/index.md

 _________
 ### useGetMyProfileQuery
 Get a logged user's profile

-#### Required query variables
-This hook does not have any required variable.

 #### Returned data object
 If the query is successful, the `data` object will contain